Why Writers Watch

 There weren’t many words shared between them.
 They didn’t need words.
-They communicated with glances and small smiles and seemed symbiotic even to the extent that by the end of their drinks they were sipping simultaneously.
+They communicated with glances and small smiles.
+By the end of their drinks they were sipping simultaneously.

 On the second week I sat with my red wine and had the great pleasure of observing a first date.
 Ooooh I love watching first dates.
-They have to be one of my favourite ‘watching’ experiences.
 There is so much nervous energy and uncertainty.

-On the third week I was onto my second glass of red when a linen adorned older woman and young Adonis sat down to a sandwich.
-My mind immediately imagined a torrid affair.
+On the third week I was onto my second glass of red when a linen-adorned woman in her sixties and a young Adonis sat down to a sandwich.
+I immediately imagined a torrid affair.

-The young Italian man sat patiently as the glamorous older lady fumbled through an I-pad assisted conversation with him in his native tongue.
+The young Italian man sat patiently as the glamorous fox fumbled through an I-pad assisted conversation.

 He seemed distracted but occasionally stroked her upper arm in encouragement which I can assure you she indeed found very encouraging.

-There are over 300 000 people in Australia who would fill their occupation as ‘writer’ on the type of paperwork that asks this question.
+There are over three hundred thousand people in Australia who would fill their occupation as ‘writer’ on the type of paperwork that asks this question.

 That’s a lot of people ‘people’ watching.

-But watching is far removed from its ugly cousin stalking, or even its mutated sister slander.
+But watching is far removed from its ugly cousin stalking.
 No, watching is altogether different.
 It’s a writer’s lifeblood.
-It’s the joy of observing every little beautiful thing about what it is to be human and every person’s unique experience of that condition.
+It’s the joy of observing every idiosyncrasy of humanity.